aws-amplify/amplify-js/media/storage_guide.md

 If you used Automated Setup or use AWS Mobile Hub to create your resources, Storage has two access levels: `public` and `private`.

-Files with public access level can be accessed by all users who is using the app.
+Files with public access level can be accessed by all users who are using the app.
 In S3, they are stored under the `public/` path in your S3 bucket.

 Files with private access level are only accessible by the specific authenticated user alone.
 In S3, they are stored under `private/{user_identity_id}/` where the ID corresponds to a unique Amazon Cognito Identity ID, generated for that user.